Athira0702/Athira0702/README.md

   ⚡️⚡️⚡️⚡️⚡️⚡️⚡️⚡️

  ## 🌟 About me
--🎓 I am currently studying Statistics with Specilaization in Data Analysis...
+-🎓 Recent Post Graduate in Statistics with Specilaization in Data Analysis...

 -🔍 I'm enthusiastic about Data Science and Machine Learning and am always eager to take on exciting new projects...